microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 1. Type **exit** into the terminal window to detach from Ethereum.

-TODO: Add closing paragraph.
+The Ethereum network is established, a wallet has been created and seeded with currency, and the account has been unlocked so apps can use it.
+Now it's time to have some fun.

 <a name="Exercise5"></a>
 ## Exercise 5: Deploy smart contracts ##

 On your local machine, you can now start developing with the Ethereum blockchain.
-Blockchains will execute "smart contracts" to broker transactions on a blockchain.
-A smart contract is essentially a program that runs on a blockchain transaction nodes.
+Blockchains use "smart contracts" to broker transactions.
+A smart contract is essentially a program that runs on blockchain transaction nodes.
 Ethereum developers often use [Truffle](http://truffleframework.com/), a popular framework that helps automate many of the processes used in developing smart contracts.
-In this exercise, you'll se tup a development environment and deploy some smart contracts to the blockchain with Truffle.
+In this exercise, you will set up a development environment and deploy some smart contracts to the blockchain with Truffle.

-1. On your local machine, install Node.JS.
+1. On your local machine, install Node.js.
 You can download an installer for your platform from Node's website [here](https://nodejs.org/en/download/).
 Minimally, you'll need Node.JS version 6.

 1. On Mac or Linux, open a terminal.
 On Windows, open Powershell ISE.